birdandhike.com logo

 Flowers: Small (1/3 inch across) cream to yellow, typical wildrose-type with flared petals and many stamens.
 Petals 5; sepals 5.
 Flowers borne singly at tips of shoots.
 Blooms in spring and early summer.

-Seeds: Small, elongate (1/4 inch) black seed attached to a long plume.
-Dried plumes and seeds are lofted by winds.
+Seeds: Small, elongate (1/4 inch) green seed.
 Bitter tasting.
 Matures late summer to early fall.
-About 5 plumed seeds per flower.

 Habitat: Dry, well-drained sandy, gravelly, and rocky soils on upper bajadas and moderate slopes in the lower mountains into the Yellow-Pine belt.